SolarFactories/terraform-provider-dependencytrack/docs/data-sources/project.md

 - `name` (String) Name of the project to find.
 - `version` (String) Version of the project to find.

+### Optional

+- `parent` (String) UUID of a parent project, if nested.

 ### Read-Only

+- `classifier` (String) Classifier of the Project.
+See DependencyTrack for possible enum values.
+- `cpe` (String) Common Platform Enumeration for the Project.
+Standardised format v2.2 / v2.3 from MITRE / NIST
+- `group` (String) Namespace / group / vendor of the Project.
 - `id` (String) UUID of the project located.
 - `properties` (Attributes List) Existing properties within the Project. (see [below for nested schema](#nestedatt--properties))
+- `purl` (String) Package URL of the Project.
+Follows standardised format.
+- `swid` (String) SWID Tag ID.
+ISO/IEC 19770-2:2015

 <a id="nestedatt--properties"></a>
 ### Nested Schema for `properties`